 – Nathan Bradshaw, Public Service Association

-No. NSW Rural Fire Service deputy commissioner Rob Rogers denied there had been less hazard-reduction burning than in previous years.
+No. NSW Rural Fire Service deputy commissioner Rob Rogers stated there has not been less hazard-reduction burning in 2019 than in previous years.
 “Hazard reductions have gone on each and every year”.
 He added hazard reduction on its own was not enough to prevent bushfires.

 Hazard reduction (also known variously as prescribed, planned, controlled or fuel-reduction burning) is the targeted burning of bushland to control fire behaviour (often in winter).

-Back burning is a last-resort measure to stop wildfire from burning out specific areas.
+Back burning is a last-resort measure to stop bushfires from burning out specific areas.
 It works by setting fires from containment lines, such as established fire breaks.